 - Primary open-angle glaucoma (POAG) is the most common type of glaucoma, accounting for over 70% of cases.

 - Ocular hypertension affects 3-5% of the population over 40 years of age but only a small proportion of these people develop glaucoma.

 - If glaucoma is completely untreated, progression to severe sight impairment typically takes 25-70 years from onset.
 Patients of African ethnicity are significantly more likely to become blind.[2, 3]

 - Positive family history: incidence increases x 2-4 for those with an affected sibling.

 - Ethnicity: some ethnic groups have increased incidence of glaucoma.
-People of East Asian and Inuit ethnicity have an increased incidence of open-angle glaucoma (20-40 times in the Inuit).
-People of African descent are three times more likely to develop closed-angle glaucoma.
+People of East Asian and Inuit ethnicity have an increased incidence of closed-angle glaucoma (20-40 times in the Inuit), but a low incidence of open angle glaucoma.
+People of African descent are three times more likely to develop open-angle glaucoma.

 - Gender: women are three times more likely than men to develop angle-closure glaucoma due to their shallow anterior chambers.

 - Prolonged use of steroids.

 - Conditions which severely restrict blood flow to the eye - eg, diabetic retinopathy, central retinal vein occlusion.